flipsurf/BikeBeacon/readme.md

 To use this script you need an "app", created in *your* strava account to be able to fetch your data.

-> Warning: This readme is probably not complete and may perhaps skip steps which are not obviously to beginners.
+> ⚠️ This readme is probably not complete and may perhaps skip steps which are not obviously to beginners.
 To be honest, it is more a list of reminders for myself 🙈😬

 ## Output Example
 The generated map has various styles and overlays to select.